contagon/handbook/handbook/27-temple-ordinances-for-the-living.md

 ## 27.3 Sealing of Husband and Wife

 “The family is ordained of God.
 Marriage between man and woman is essential to His eternal plan” (“[The Family: A Proclamation to the World](https://www.churchofjesuschrist.org/study/scriptures/the-family-a-proclamation-to-the-world/the-family-a-proclamation-to-the-world?lang=eng&id=title1#title1)”).
 A temple sealing joins a husband and wife together for time and all eternity.
-Couples who are sealed in the temple are promised glory and joy throughout eternity (see [Doctrine and Covenants 132:19–20](https://www.churchofjesuschrist.org/study/scriptures/dc-testament/dc/132?lang=eng&id=p19-p20#p19)).
-They will receive these blessings if they are faithful to the covenants they make in the temple.
-Through this ordinance, their children may also be part of their eternal family.
+The couple has sealed upon them “exaltation and glory in all things” ([Doctrine and Covenants 132:19–20](https://www.churchofjesuschrist.org/study/scriptures/dc-testament/dc/132?lang=eng&id=p19-p20#p19); see also [1.1](1-work-of-salvation-and-exaltation.md#11-gods-plan-of-happiness) in this handbook).
+Heavenly Father promises these and other blessings to couples who remain faithful to temple covenants.

+In the sealing ordinance, a man and a woman receive each other for time and all eternity.
+They make a covenant with God and with each other that they will:

+* Cleave to each other (see [Mark 10:7–9](https://www.churchofjesuschrist.org/study/scriptures/nt/mark/10?lang=eng&id=p7-p9#p7)).
+* Counsel and work together in love and righteousness (see [Moses 5:1, 12](https://www.churchofjesuschrist.org/study/scriptures/pgp/moses/5?lang=eng&id=p1,p12#p1)).
+* Fulfill their divinely appointed roles as husband and wife, father and mother.
+Husbands promise they will preside with “gentleness and meekness, and by love unfeigned” ([Doctrine and Covenants 121:41](https://www.churchofjesuschrist.org/study/scriptures/dc-testament/dc/121?lang=eng&id=p41#p41)).
+* Keep all the laws of the new and everlasting covenant ([Doctrine and Covenants 66:2](https://www.churchofjesuschrist.org/study/scriptures/dc-testament/dc/66?lang=eng&id=p2#p2); [132:6–7, 21](https://www.churchofjesuschrist.org/study/scriptures/dc-testament/dc/132?lang=eng&id=p6-p7,p21#p6)).

 Church leaders encourage members to prepare to be married and sealed in a temple.
 Where temple marriages are not legally recognized, authorized Church leaders or others can perform civil marriages that are followed by a temple sealing (see [38.3](38-church-policies-and-guidelines.md#383-civil-marriage)).
 This pattern may also be followed when a temple marriage could cause parents or immediate family members to feel excluded because they cannot attend the temple ceremony.

+For information about sealing living children to parents, see [27.4](27-temple-ordinances-for-the-living.md#274-sealing-living-children-to-parents).

 ### 27.3.1 Who May Be Sealed in a Temple